TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-06-how-to-develop-multiple-symfony-applications-fast-while-keeping-the-quality.md

 ### 1. <strike>App</strike> Unique Namespace

 If there are 2 `App\Kernel` classes the application would break.
-Pick a name that is specific for the project - here it's "OpenTrainig" - and rename it in `namespace App\`, `namespace App;`, `use App\` in PHP code.
+Pick a name that is specific for the project - here it's "OpenTraining" - and rename it in `namespace App\`, `namespace App;`, `use App\` in PHP code.
 Don't forget the `composer.json` as well.

 <div class="text-center">
     <img src="/assets/images/posts/2018/multi-symfony/replace.png" class="img-thumbnail">